ap2322/here-be-dragons/README.md

+This is an exercise to practice accessing nested hashes in Ruby.

 You will need the Awesome Print gem.

 `gem install awesome_print`